-These test cases cover the testing of the Graphical User Interface of the application to be tested which is Pen in our case.
+These test cases cover the testing of the look and feel of the object to be tested which is Pen in our case.

 - Verify that the length and the diameter of the pen are as per the specifications.

 - Verify the outer body material of the pen.
 Check if it is metallic, plastic, or any other material specified in the requirement specifications.

 - Check the color of the outer body of the pen.
 It should be as per the specifications.

 - Verify that the brand name and/or logo of the company creating the pen should be clearly visible.